codeworm96/bop_naive/site/README.md

 php -S localhost:8000 -t ./site/public
 ```

-For performance, we need to configure it with nginx.
+For performance reasons, we need to configure it with nginx.
 Here is the [PPA Repository](https://launchpad.net/~nginx/+archive/ubuntu/stable).

 ```bash
 sudo add-apt-repository ppa:nginx/stable